Brian-1150/CRM/README.md

 * ...

 ## Status
-Project is deployed on Azure [@here](https://crmlasttry.azurewebsites.net) *Disclaimer* This project is still in the test phase and is not yet available for adding real data.
-You may login:
+Project is deployed on Azure [@here](https://crmlasttry.azurewebsites.net)<br />
+*Disclaimer* This project is still in the test phase and is not yet available for adding real data.
+You may login:<br />
-username:  BusinessOwner
+username:  BusinessOwner<br />
-password:  Test1!
+password:  Test1!<br />
 But please do not add any sensitive data or any real customer info.
 Feel free to add, edit, and delete.

 ## Resources